samanthashleyrose/Logo-Maker/README.md

 3. **Confirmation and Retrieval:** <br>Once the questionnaire has been completed, the terminal will confirm the successful generation of the SVG with the message "A new logo.svg has been created and saved to examples".
 You can now locate the generated `logo.svg` file in the examples folder.

 4. **Adjusting Text Placement:** <br>If the text in the generated `logo.svg` does not ideally align within the chosen shape, utilize the 'x,' 'y,' and 'font-size' tags to adjust its position.
+See [Features](#features) for a demonstration on how to use each tag.

 5. **Rename the SVG File:** <br>After generating `logo.svg`, consider renaming the file to your preferred name to prevent overwriting when generating a new one.
 Failure to rename may result in a newly generated `logo.svg` overwriting the existing file.